aws-samples/sample-kubelet-server-cert-untaint/README.md

 - `taint-key"`: The taint key to watch for and remove (default: `example.com/kubelet-no-server-cert`)
 - `check-interval`: Interval in seconds to check for the certificate (default: `5`)
 - `log-level`: Verbosity level for logging (default: `4`)
+- `skip-cert-check`: Skip kubelet certificate check (default: false)

+Note: With `skip-cert-check` command line parameter set or Helm parameter `skipCertCheck` set to `true`, `kscu` will skip the certificate check and immediately untaints node.
+That makes it possible to use `kscu` as a generic untainter.

 ## Testing